-The choir was formed in 1975 and at first was to be a Choral Society of mixed voices.
-However as the number of ladies declined and the men increased, it was decided to form the Flint Male Voice Choir and so it has remained, initially made up largely by workers in textiles, mining and steel, which were the dominant industries locally.
+The Choir was formed in 1975 and at first was to be a choral society of mixed voices.
+However as the number of ladies declined and the men increased, it was decided to form Côr Meibion Y Fflint – ‘Flint Male Voice Choir’ and so it has remained, initially made up largely by workers in textiles, mining and steel, which were the dominant industries locally.

-The choir made its first trip abroad in 1985 when the town of Flint was twinned with Menden in Germany and were invited to sing with the Menden Police Choir.
+The Choir made its first trip abroad in 1985 when the town of Flint was twinned with Menden in Germany and were invited to sing with the Menden Police Choir.
 Now the group organise foreign trips every 2 years and have visited Austria, Czech Republic, France, Germany and Malta.

-The choir was delighted to be among the singers selected to perform at the Millennium Dome Opening Celebrations on New Years Eve 1999.
-The audience of 10,000 included the Queen and Prince Phillip, the Prime Minister Mr Blair and his wife among many celebrities, as well as people from all walks of life.
+The Choir was delighted to be among the singers selected to perform at the Millennium Dome Opening Celebrations on New Years Eve 1999.
+The audience of 10,000 included the Queen and Prince Phillip, the Prime Minister Mr Blair and his wife along with many celebrities, as well as people from all walks of life.
 To have been chosen for this auspicious occasion from all the male choirs in the U.K. is a tribute to an organisation committed to excellence, enjoyment and public service and we believe it is because we honour our commitments, never give anything less than 100% and always know our work.

 There have been many, many other highlights for the Choir; winning the National Eisteddfod in 1990 and 1991, Côr Cymru in 2007, coming 3rd in the Llangollen International Eisteddfod and repeated trips to the Royal Albert Hall to sing as part of the massed Welsh Choirs.
 In 2015 the Choir sang in the moving BBC film ‘Reg’, starring Tim Roth, and have recently sung alongside Cerys Matthews and Welsh tenor Rhydian.